 That original church was destroyed by an earthquake on March 31, 1650.
 Subsequently, the present-day structure was raised as well as the tower in 1780, with an elaborate baroque under the direction of Fray Francisco Muñoz.

 On May 21st.
 1950 another violent earthquake destroyed a large part of the priory and church as well as its tower, leaving uncovered many Incan structures and the interior area of the "Solar Round Building".
 By that time a strong "Indigenist Movement" suggested the relocation of the church and recovery of the Sun Temple.

 Since 1975, the priory and church were reconstructed; at the same time some archaeological digs were performed too.

-In the library of the priory the historic drama ‘Ollantay’(Allanta or Ollanta) in Quechnas language of the Incas is conserved, noted by the Spanish Dominican of Sevilla Diego of Hojeda (1570-1615).
+In the library of the priory the historic drama ‘Ollantay’(Allanta or Ollanta) in Quechnas language of the Incas is conserved, noted by Diego of Hojeda, O.P.

-stamp the back of the church of Saint Dominic on the
+On the stamp the back of the church on the walls of the temple 'Inticancha’, Temple of the Sun.

 Peru 1974, Mi 966, Sc C399.